-We've heard from many clients with increasing concern about the spread of the coronavirus around the world.
-We know that this is scaring a lot of people, and we've been working through the weekends to make sure everyone who has reached out with concerns about how coronavirus will be impacting their travels gets a quick response.
-We also know that many have concerns even though you haven't reached out, and we want to help you too.
+We've heard from many clients about their concerns surrounding the spread of the coronavirus around the world.
+We know that this is scaring a lot of people, and we've made it top priority to get quick respones to all of our clients with factual, timely, and accurate information.
+We also know that many have concerns about future travel even though you haven't reached out, and we want to help you too.

 As you undoubtedly know from the wall-to-wall news coverage, this coronavirus (now named COVID-19) outbreak began in the Hubei province in China.
-It has since spread worldwide with cases in the US spreading quickly.
+It has since spread worldwide with cases in the US rapidly surpassing the rest of the world.
 Here are some answers to frequent questions.

 Is the world ending?

 Probably not for billions of years, but it might seem that way thanks to the incessant news coverage, dire government warnings, and images of people wearing masks in public.
-This coronavirus is more infectious than the average flu and it may have a higher mortality rate.
-Since we won't have a vaccine for some time, it remains a threat.
+This coronavirus is more infectious than the average flu and it like has a higher mortality rate, currently estimated to be 7x or 8x the regular seasonal flu.
+Since we won't have a vaccine for some time, it remains a threat for travel.

 How can I protect myself from getting coronavirus while traveling?

 Since this virus appears to be flu-like in many ways, the regular precautions you would take during flu season apply here and will be effective in lowering your chances of getting coronavirus, the flu, or even a common cold.
-Here is the advice that the World Health Organization provides.
+Here is the advice that the Centers for Disease Control and Prevention (CDC) provides.

 - Wash your hands frequently.

-- Maintain social distancing of at least 3 feet between yourself and anyone who is coughing or sneezing.
+- Maintain social distancing of at least 6 feet between you and others.

 - Avoid touching your eyes, nose, and mouth.

-- Cover your mouth and nose with your bent elbow or tissue when you cough or sneeze.
+- Cover your mouth and nose with your bent elbow or tissue when you cough or sneeze if you have no mask on.
 Then dispose of the used tissue immediately.

 - Stay home if you feel unwell.
 If you have a fever, cough and difficulty breathing, seek medical attention and call in advance.